 River trout are territorial.
 They feed and patrol in the same small section.
 Outside of the spawning runs in the fall, it is very unlikely for a new fish to appear and start feeding.
 Which is why it is important to move to where the trout are.
 Do not wait for them to come to you.

 Changing lures can give a second chance

 If you know there are still feeding trout in the pool.
 The best choice is to change your lure.
-If you was fishing with an inline spinner, maybe consider changing to a spoon or jerkbait.
+If you were fishing with an inline spinner, maybe consider changing to a spoon or jerkbait.
 If you only have a single style of lure, changing color or size can at time bring results.

 Target different depths

 Trout are very lazy fish.
 They use as little energy as possible.
 So they rest on the bottom out of the current and just eat anything which floats within a few inches of their mouth.

 When fishing metal lures.
 Cast out and let your lure sink for a few seconds before starting to retrieve.
 If you see the lure jumping along the surface, slow down.
 If you can feel It bouncing off the rocks, lift the rod tip slight

 Jerkbaits, and floating lures require a different technique.
 Floating jerkbaits basically swim deeper the faster you wind them in.
 While sinking jerkbaits sink until you start the retrieve.
 I go into more detail on getting the best out of fishing jerkbaits in my guide here.